elizagamedev/mkxp-oneshot/README.md

 ```

 ### Supported image/audio formats
-These depend on the SDL auxiliary libraries. *SyngleChance* only makes use of bmp/png for images and oggvorbis/wav for audio.
+These depend on the SDL auxiliary libraries. *OneShot* only makes use of bmp/png for images and oggvorbis/wav for audio.

-To run *SyngleChance*, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.
+To run *OneShot*, you should have a graphics card capable of at least **OpenGL (ES) 2.0** with an up-to-date driver installed.

 ## Configuration

-*SyngleChance* reads configuration data from the file "oneshot.conf".
+*OneShot* reads configuration data from the file "oneshot.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'oneshot.conf.sample' for a list of accepted entries.

 All option entries can alternatively be specified as command line options.
 Any options that are not arrays (eg. preloaded scripts) specified as command line options will override entries in oneshot.conf.
 Note that you will have to wrap values containing spaces in quotes (unlike in oneshot.conf).